Orchestrator

 Once the transformation is over, move2kube provides a zip file containing the transformed repo.

 Note that if an error occurs during the migration planning there is no feedback given by the move2kube instance API.
-To overcome this, we defined a maximum amount of retries (move2kube_get_plan_max_retries
+To overcome this, we defined a maximum amount of retries (move2kube_get_plan_max_retries) to execute while getting the planning before exiting with an error.
+By default the value is set to 10 and it can be overridden with the environment variable MOVE2KUBE_GET_PLAN_MAX_RETRIES.

 Application properties can be initialized from environment variables before running the application: